x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 :::image type="content" source="../../media/configuring-connector-name-to-365.png" alt-text="The screen on which connector configuration is set":::

-6. Click **Next**.
+7. Click **Next**.
 The **Authenticating sent email** screen appears.

-7. Verify that **By verifying that the subject name of the certificate that the sending server uses to authenticate with Office 365 matches the domain entered in the text box below (recommended)** option is chosen.
+8. Verify that the option **By verifying that the subject name of the certificate that the sending server uses to authenticate with Office 365 matches the domain entered in the text box below (recommended)** is chosen.

-8. Enter the certificate domain that the email add-on service gave to you when you enrolled in the service (for example, S5HG3DCG14H8S1R2303RZHM4RX.smtp.contososignatureservice.com).
+9. Enter the certificate domain that the email add-on service gave to you when you enrolled in the service (for example, S5HG3DCG14H8S1R2303RZHM4RX.smtp.contososignatureservice.com).

 :::image type="content" source="../../media/authenticate-sent-email.png" alt-text="The screen on sent mails are authenticated for eligibility of being transmitted":::

-9. Click **Next**.
+10. Click **Next**.
 The **Review connector** screen appears.

-10. Verify the settings and click **Create connector**.
+11. Verify the settings and click **Create connector**.

 :::image type="content" source="../../media/review-a-connector.png" alt-text="The screen on which the connector settings are verified":::